Skip to content

 But do I want the sheet to break?

 An issue that crops up is what if my horse catches the wrapped tail in a tree or fence?
-You might and heard and seen horror stories on the Internet that demonstrate the dangers of tail-wrapping.
+You might have heard and seen horror stories on the Internet that demonstrate the dangers of tail-wrapping.

 Yes, a wrapped tail, just like an unwrapped tail, can catch on things and probably will.
-If you wrap the tail up in a sheet or vetrap or bailing twine, then it’s going to be stronger and harder to break off in pieces.
+If you wrap the tail up in a sheet or vetrap or baling twine, then it’s going to be stronger and harder to break off in pieces.
 You might lost the entire tail instead of just a few hairs.
 Yes, the entire tail could come off.
 (It can also be chewed off by other horses.)
 I suppose a horse could also drag around an entire tree or piece of fencing (and panic) if such a thing got caught in a wrapped tail.

 I wouldn’t turn a horse out on wooded acreage with its tail wrapped.
 But then, if your horse is being a regular forest horse, it probably doesn’t need its tail in any particular length or shape.